sevvie/sevvie.github.io/README.md

 Here's the bad news: if you're seeing this, you're gonna witness another terrifying lame reboot of what I do every year, if not twice a year; trashing the whole site and starting over.
 I have a secret weapon -- one that should encourage creating and committing to these habits.
-Before the inevitable `-f push` comes, though; know that one thing I'm committed to is recovering old blog posts from anywhere and everywhere (hello, Wayback Machine).
+Before the inevitable `push -f` comes, though; know that one thing I'm committed to is recovering old blog posts from anywhere and everywhere (hello, Wayback Machine).
 But first, I gotta get the blog show-worthy and compiling right.